-Sevenoaks School provides all students with insurance.
-Students from the EU or EEA should also bring a European Health Insurance Card (EHIC).
+Sevenoaks School Summer Programme provides all students with insurance.
 Please get in touch for more information on insurance.
 If you feel the school's insurance is not sufficient, you will need to arrange your own separate travel insurance.

 What kind of clothing should I bring?

 Students who have booked a place will receive a Welcome Pack close to the summer.
 This will contain information on what clothes to bring and a list of other packing suggestions.

 In July, it is normally warm in the UK.
 However, it can sometimes rain quite heavily (even in the summer) and so it is important that some warm clothes and waterproof clothing are packed.

 Parents, guardians, friends and relatives are welcome to come to the school on arrival day to see where their son or daughter will be staying and to have a tour of the school.
 They are respectfully asked to depart the campus after no more than one hour to enable the children to integrate comfortably.